achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Name and type statement

-A name an type statement declares a name an type constant, that is, a constant combining a name and a type descriptor.
+A name an type statement declares a name and type constant, that is, a constant combining a name and a type descriptor.
 The statement has the names of two [utf8 constants](#utf8-constant-statement) as arguments.
 The first utf8 constant contains a valid field or method name the second a valid field or method descriptor as defined in the [JVM specification](#http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.4.6).
 The syntax of the statement is as follows: